Webhooks

 We support the following scopes for webhooks:

-Folder webhooks - Fire notifications about changes to tasks within a single folder or project.
+Folder webhooks - Fire notifications about changes to tasks, folders, projects within a single folder or project.
 You can subscribe to folder/project individually, or use “recursive” webhooks to subscribe to folder/project and its subfolders/subprojects.

 Account webhooks - Fire notifications about task, folder, and project-related events in the Account.
 Includes changes to all tasks that are shared with you in the account.